aorith/fittest_creature/README.md

 - Press **r** to turn on/off only record can breed. (current mode can be seen on status bar)
 - Press **s** to turn on/off save to csv file. (current mode can be seen on status bar).
 _This will save data in a .csv file every X seconds, regarding creatures age and DNA values, nice for plotting._
-- Press **p** to print to the console information about the current creature age record and the all time record.
+- Press **p** to print to the console information about the current records.